microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot_sharepointactivityuserdetail.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Get user detail about SharePoint activity.
+Get details about SharePoint activity by user.

 > **Note:** For details about different report views and names, see [Office 365 Reports - SharePoint activity](https://support.office.com/client/SharePoint-activity-a91c958f-1279-499d-9959-12f0de08dc8f).